-The preferred way to resolve legal cases is with behind the scenes “deals” that are often done even before it reaches a judge and jury.
+The preferred way to resolve legal cases is with behind-the-scenes “deals” that are often done even before it reaches a judge and jury.
 Rather than undergoing an expensive and time-consuming court hearing, these “deals” can eradicate the entire process while potentially benefiting both parties to a certain degree.

 These deals are called plea bargains, and you might have heard the term before.
-Today we'll look more into the plea bargain definition and how to use this legal remedy.
+Today, we'll look more into the plea bargain definition and how to use this legal remedy.

-What is a Plea Bargain?
+What is a Plea Deal or Plea Bargain?

 Contrary to what most people think, not all criminal cases end up in a court hearing.
 Most are settled in an out-of-court process that’s known as a plea bargain.
 It’s also called a plea deal, meaning both the prosecution and the defendant come to a mutual agreement that resolves the case.